Operation Pawan: Battle for Jaffna

 As the battle for Jaffna progressed, the IPKF advance came under intense and vicious opposition from the Tigers.
-Fighting in built-up and an as-yet unevacuated Jaffna, the Indian High Command insisted that the slow advance was, in addition to Tiger resistance, more a result of reluctance on the part of the IPKF to use heavy weaponry to clear LTTE defenses.
-Furthermore, all the approach roads had been laced with Claymore mines or explosives by the Tigers in its years of fighting with the Sri Lankan army.
-The Tigers also made extensive use of IEDs (improvised explosive devices) which could be remotely detonated from over a kilometer away.
-During this time Eastern Command of the Indian Navy, supported by the Coast Guard, was key in establishing a 300 mi long blockade around northern Sri Lanka from October 1987 to disrupt the Tigers' supply and communication routes.
+Fighting in built-up and an as-yet un-evacuated Jaffna, the Indian High Command insisted that the slow advance was, in addition to Tiger resistance, more a result of reluctance on the part of the IPKF to use heavy weaponry to clear LTTE defences.
+Furthermore, all the approach roads had been laced with Claymore mines and explosives by the Tigers in its years of fighting with the Sri Lanka Army.
+The Tigers also made extensive use of improvised explosive devices (IED) which could be remotely detonated from over a kilometre away.
+During this time Eastern Command of the Indian Navy, supported by the Indian Coast Guard, was key in establishing a 300 mi long blockade around northern Sri Lanka from October 1987 to disrupt the Tigers' supply and communication routes.
 It was at about this time that the MARCOS forces (Marine Commandos) of the Indian Navy first went into action.
 Detachments of the IMSF (Indian Marine Special Forces, as the MARCOS was then known), along with a battalion of the 340th Independent Brigade of the Indian Army, provided beach reconnaissance around Jaffna and Batticaloa.

 The 340th Brigade was one of the first IPKF units to be deployed, and served until operations in the Trincomalee area were complete.
 The IMSF, at this time, also provided security patrols along the coast road west of Jaffna until the 41st Brigade took charge in November.

-On 15/16 October the IPKF stopped its advance to stabilize the front.
+On 15/16 October the IPKF stopped its advance to stabilise the front.
 Palay, the major operations headquarters for the 54th Infantry Division, was also secured from Tiger attacks.
-At this time the Indian Air Force undertook a massive airlift to reinforce the 91st with three brigades and heavy equipment, including T-72 tanks and BMP-1 fighting vehicles.
+At this time the Indian Air Force undertook a massive airlift to reinforce the 91st with three brigades and heavy equipment, including T-72 tanks and BMP-1 infantry fighting vehicles.
 Air traffic controllers worked round the clock to fly in troops and equipment.
 Indian Airlines is said to have contributed to the airlift, using its Boeing 737s to deliver troops.
-This short interval also saw the introduction of Mi-8 medium helicopters and the first use of the Mi-25 gunships of No. 125 Sqn, along with HAL Cheetah light helicopters.
+This short interval also saw the introduction of Mi-8 transport helicopters and the first use of the Mi-25 gunships of No. 125 Helicopter Squadron, along with HAL Cheetah utility helicopters.
 By end of October the IAF had flown 2200 tactical transport and 800 helicopter sorties.